2022 and 2031 Consumer Products and Services Executive Perspectives on Top Risks

 Threats to supply chain, workforce and customer demand cited among top 2022 risks by CPS industry leaders.

-Whether it’s disruptive technologies, supply chain bottlenecks, rising costs, labour shortages, data breaches, or restrictive government policies, the Consumer Products and Services (CPS) industry group faces numerous market-changing risks in 2022 and beyond.
+Whether it’s disruptive technologies, supply chain bottlenecks, rising costs, labor shortages, data breaches, or restrictive government policies, the Consumer Products and Services (CPS) industry group faces numerous market-changing risks in 2022 and beyond.

 These risk issues and more are identified in Protiviti’s latest annual Top Risks Survey, which polled 1,453 C-suite executives around the globe from different industries on their perceptions of risks to their business in the coming year and a decade from now.
 Below are a few key survey insights for Consumer Products & Services Executives.